Empower Your Practice

 • Consider non-verbal signals that may give you a deeper understanding of how you can help your colleagues and the clinic

-• Be concise in communicating ideas and always recap at the end of a conversation
+• Be concise in communicating ideas and always recap at the end of a conversation, possibly using a screen recording tool for clarity.

 Practice Management Software and a Systematic Approach